MuzzammilShah/Road-to-AI/docs/blog/posts/post-7.md

 wsl --install -d Ubuntu-24.04
 ```

 If `Ubuntu-24.04` isn’t listed, use `Ubuntu` (the default `LTS`) instead.
-For me `24.04` is the current LTS.
+For me, `24.04` is the current LTS.
 After install, reboot if asked, then launch “Ubuntu” once to create your Linux username (again, make sure you note that down somewhere, will come in handy).

 Verify by running: